kaBeech/tensort/README.md

 and still have the same property of displacing an element by only 1 or 2 positions.
 Well, how many different algorithms can you use to sort 2 elements?
-At this length, most algorithms function equivalently (in terms of the sub-operations performed) and in my mind running two such algorithms is equivalent to re-running a single algorithm (which violates the requirements of this project).
+At this length, most algorithms function equivalently (in terms of the sub-operations performed) and as we will see, it pays to have some diversity in our sub-algorithms.

 #### Examining Bubblesort